2003

 ● 10-1-2003: The big toe is the lower extremity equivalent of a combination of the thumb and the index finger.

 ● In commenting on other philosophers’ work, I almost exclusively focus on my disagreements, rather than on my concurrences, because the former tend to make for more interesting and substantial pieces of writing.
-Now, however, I’ll indulge in the exception and note that Sartre’s conception of the conflictual nature of interpersonal relationships strikes me as a profound truth, for which he deserves considerable credit. . . .
+Now, however, I’ll indulge in the other mode, and note that Sartre’s conception of the conflictual nature of interpersonal relationships strikes me as a profound truth, for which he deserves considerable credit. . . .
 You see—not a very interesting comment, was it? . . .
 Let me, then, supplement my statement.
 Sartre, like most people who newly discover an important truth, overemphasizes it, out of pride of authorship.
 In reality, we develop associations with others, not only because of our wish to enhance our self-image, but also from our needs for companionship, affection, emotional support, and so forth.

 ● 10-2-2003: Experience and ability are positive qualities in a politician if the politician is well intentioned, but negatives if he’s ill-intentioned.
 (If a Nazi politician were running for President, you wouldn’t think, “Well, I hate his policies and his philosophy; but he is more experienced and capable than his opponent.
 So I’ll vote for him.”)